EvanPiro/nixhaps/where-is-my-nixpkg.md

 ## Solution

-The package needs to be added to the attribute set in `pkgs/top-level/all-packages.nix` to become visible `nix-build`, like the following:
+The package needs to be added to the attribute set in `pkgs/top-level/all-packages.nix` to become visible to `nix-build`, like the following:

 ```nix
 {